p2rkw/xf86-input-mtrack/README.md

 **ClickFinger1** -
 Which button to emulate when one finger is touching the trackpad during a click.
 Integer value.
 A value of 0 disables one-touch emulation.
 Defaults to 3.

 **ClickFinger2** -
 Which button to emulate when two fingers are touching the trackpad during a click.
 Integer value.
 A value of 0 disabled one-touch emulation.
 Defaults to 2.

+**ClickFinger3** -
+Which button to emulate when three fingers are touching the trackpad during a click.
+Integer value.
+A value of 0 disabled one-touch emulation.
+Defaults to 0.

 **TapButton1** -
 Which button to emulate for one-finger tapping.
 Integer value.
 A value of 0